gleesonm1/PetThermoTools/docs/installation.rst

    !pip install pyMELTScalc --upgrade

 For maximum reproducability, you should state which version of pyMELTScalc you are using.
-If you have imported pyMELTScalc as pt, you can find this using:
+If you have imported pyMELTScalc as M, you can find this using:

 .. code-block:: python

-    ss.__version__
+    M.__version__